 Originally crafty Christmas presents for friends of Tatty Devine, our customisable Name Necklaces have been spotted on Lena Dunham, Ellie Goulding, Jessie J, Caroline Criado Perez, Baddie Winkle, Kelly Osbourne, Dawn O Porter, and even made an appearance on BBC's Don't Tell The Bride (shhh!).
 Need a business card with a difference?
 Follow in Blogtacular, Nail Transphobia, Urban Decay, Revolution Beauty and Lime Crime’s fancy footsteps with personalised pieces perfect for putting your name out there!

 Our position as a contemporary heritage brand does not mean that our values have changed - the design process is as organic and original as Rosie and Harriet themselves.
-“The starting point of any collection is a discussion between Harriet and myself.
-We pool together our current obsessions before brainstorming on how these interests could translate to jewellery” explains Rosie.
+“The starting point of more recent collections is usually a current infatuation from Harriet who then with my help explores how these obsessions can translate to jewellery” explains Rosie.
 Far from your average jewellery designers, the two studied fine art and are recognised as artists.
 As such, the results of their work is not just jewellery, but art jewellery - the value of which can be found in the creative expression and design as opposed to the value lying in the materials used to produce the pieces.

 We pride ourselves on being culturally relevant and one of the ways in which this is expressed is through our collaborations with key players in British culture.
 We have collaborated with some of the biggest cultural institutions in the UK as well as celebrated artists and musicians alike.